shanecelis/bevy_minibuffer/README.md

 ```
 The preceding async function `ask_name()` returns a future, technically a `impl Future<Output
 = Result<(), Error>>`.
 That has to go somewhere so that it will be evaluated.
-There are a series of functions in the `sink` module:
+There are a series of pipe-able systems in the `sink` module:

 - `future_sink` accepts any future and runs it.
 - `future_result_sink` accepts any future that returns a result and runs it but
-  on return if it delivered an error, it reports that error to the minibuffer.
+  on result is an error, it reports that error to the minibuffer.

 # Acts and Plugins